 Since 31 March 2014 there have been significant changes in the financial market position.
 In particular there has been a fall in gilt yields, which underpin the assessment of the past service liability values and therefore the long term funding target, which has led to a worsening of the funding position and an increase in the shortfall.
-As the new contribution rates are effective from 1 April 2015, the Administering Authority (following consultation with the Actuary and employers) has agreed that average contributions will be kept, as far as possible, at current levels.
+The Administering Authority and the employer have agreed that the contributions will initially be maintained at the 2014/15 levels with the option to review deficit contributions annually on an upward only basis.

-In practice, each employer's position is assessed separately.
-The Schedule to the Rates and Adjustments Certificate (attached as Appendix H) sets out the contributions for each employer over the three year period to 31 March 2018.
-The individual rates take into account the differing circumstances of each employer or employer group and the funding plan, as laid down in the FSS.
+The Schedule to the Rates and Adjustments Certificate (attached as Appendix H) sets out the contributions for the three year period to 31 March 2018.
+The contributions take into account the funding plan, as laid down in the FSS.
 Contribution requirements for the period from 1 April 2018 onwards will be revised as part of the next actuarial valuation as at 31 March 2017 and will be confirmed in the Rates and Adjustments Certificate and Schedule accompanying that valuation report.
-As a general rule employers will not be allowed to reduce contributions from current levels.